- Victory for Japan! Ryota Kokubun (Akagi_1942mi) brings the Nations Cup Asia/Oceania Championship crown home to Japan!

 Asia/Oceania Championship 1st Place Winner: Japan, Ryota Kokubun (Akagi_1942mi)

-Although I started from 3rd, I was able to use the acceleration of the hybrid to move up to 2nd on the first corner.
-After that it was a close race with Wong for a long time, but we went into the pits at the same time.
-Wong had chosen the strategy of using up his softer tires first, so my strategy was to use hard ones, to just keep up with him even if I was at a slight disadvantage on grip.
+Though I started from 3rd, I was able to use the acceleration of the hybrid to move up to 2nd on the first corner.
+After that it was close race with Wong for a long time, but we went into the pits at the same time.
+Wong had chosen the strategy of using up his softer tyres first, so my strategy was to use Hard tyres, to just keep up with him even if I was at a slight disadvantage on grip.

 Resolution for the World Finals